 "We like to use a combination of cupping and Chinese herbs, both internally and topically for cellulite treatment.
 You can choose to do either stationary cupping or running cupping," says Youngs.
 "With the latter," he continues, "the cups move and run across your body with suction using oil.
 However, we mostly use stationary cupping because moving them across the body in those areas can be uncomfortable.
 The cups are usually left on anywhere from five to 20 minutes, depending on the person and level of fluid retention in their body.
 We often start their first session with five to 10 minutes, and, and as the body acclimates, increase the length of time with each session.
 You can expect changes within two to four visits with six to eight treatments."

 To treat the initial bruising, Youngs uses a topical herbal formula.
 It's a blend commonly used in mixed martial arts to speed healing of bruising and injuries.
 "Another important aspect of herbs is they can help to treat some of the root issues that cause cellulite in the first place, like hormonal imbalances," Youngs says.
 "Women's Harmony is an herbal formula that includes Dang Gui, a well-known Chinese herb that is adaptogenic, contains phytoestrogen and will help balance hormones.
 Irregular periods and painful periods can often accompany cellulite (if it is due to a hormonal imbalance), and we like to treat it with an herbal supplement combined with acupuncture, rather than just use one treatment."
 It's the combination that helps your entire body, he notes.

-If you'd rather not go the in-office-treatment route, find three really effective tools that help with the reduction of cellulite while tightening and toning your skin.
+If you'd rather not go the in-office-treatment route, finding really effective tools that help with the reduction of cellulite while tightening and toning your skin is beneficial.
 You can use them right in your living room.